espressif/esp-hosted/README.md

 This includes ESP peripheral driver and implementation of control commands.

 * Third party components
-This includes components that are essential for end to end working of entire system but are not maintained or implemented as a part of this project.
+This includes components that are essential for end to end working of the entire system but are not maintained or implemented as a part of this project.

 ##### 4.1.1 ESP Host Software

 The components of ESP host software are dependent on host platform that is being used.
-Please refer following documents:
+Please refer to the following documents:

 1. [System Architecture: Linux based host](docs/Linux_based_host/Linux_based_architecture.md)
 2. [System Architecture: MCU based host](docs/MCU_based_host/MCU_based_architecture.md)

 ##### 4.1.2 ESP Firmware
 This implements ESP-Hosted solution part that runs on ESP boards.
 ESP firmware is agnostic of the host platform.
-It consists of following.
+It consists of the following.

 * ESP Application
 This implements: